 What Causes It: Electrical Issue

 If your furnace smells like burning plastic or burning rubber, it might have an electrical problem.
 This smell of burning can be triggered by melting plastic wire casing, which is a safety hazard.
-If you’re noticing this odor, switch off your heating system right away and call Home Heating & Cooling at 618-416-0111 for furnace repair.
+If you’re noticing this odor, switch off your heating system right away and call a local HVAC contractor for furnace repair.

 What Causes It: Overheated Motor or Cracked Heat Exchanger